lcp Skip to Main Content

 Cannabis Use Disorder

-What Does Greening Out Mean?
+What is Greening Out

-Greening out happens when a person consumes or smokes too much cannabis or marijuana, essentially a “cannabis overdose.”
 When a person greens out, they can experience physical and psychological symptoms such as dizziness, nausea and vomiting, paleness, loss of mobility, anxiety or paranoia, disorientation, panic attacks, memory loss, and hallucinations.

 Greening Out Graphics_01 What is Greening Out Inline Image